 Ginger is not just delicious.
 Gingerol, a natural component of ginger root, benefits gastrointestinal motility ― the rate at which food exits the stomach and continues along the digestive process.
 Eating ginger encourages efficient digestion, so food doesn’t linger as long in the gut.

 - Nausea relief.
 Encouraging stomach emptying can relieve the discomforts of nausea due to:

 - Chemotherapy.
-Slattery, who works with patients receiving chemo for cancer, says ginger may take the edge off post-treatment nausea, and without some of the side effects of anti-nausea medications.
+Experts who work with patients receiving chemo for cancer, say ginger may take the edge off post-treatment nausea, and without some of the side effects of anti-nausea medications.